theodore-thormann/MonteCarlo/README.md

  The “reveal“ method allows the user to view the private dataframe of the Die object

 ## Game Class
 The Game class is used to instantiate a game class consisting of a list of dice instantiated by the user.
-Runing the following code will create a new game:
+Here is an example of code that could run a new game using a list of dice instantiated by the user:
 ```
 new_game = Game(list_of_dice)
 ```